-He who does with the most toys wins, isn’t that right?
+He who dies with the most toys wins, isn’t that right?

-Well, if you ask me, he who does still dies and no amount of money or toys can stop this.
+Well, if you ask me, he who dies still dies and no amount of money or toys can stop this.

 We have pronoun trouble.
-We have disputes, both publicly and private, and meanwhile, I’m just over here trying to figure out how to use my new version of Microsoft 365 that six year-old can handle, but yet me at 47, I just look at the screen, like, um, what?
+We have disputes, both publicly and private; and meanwhile, I’m just over here trying to figure out how to use my new version of Microsoft 365 that a six year-old can handle, but yet me at 47, I just look at the screen, like, um, what?

-Why is it some get a second change and those convicted of a less degree are marked and shoved aside?
+Why is it some get a second change and those convicted of a lesser degree are marked and shoved aside?